ajfriedman22/SM_ConfGen/docs/getting_started.rst

 ===============
 2.1.
 Requirements
 -----------------
 Before installing :code:`sm_confgen`, one should have a working version of `GROMACS`_.
 Please refer to the GROMACS documentation for full installation instructions.
-There is a provided
+All other dependencies are either included in the provided conda environment or will be installed automatically by pip.

 .. _`GROMACS`: https://manual.gromacs.org/current/install-guide/index.html